Thigh Pain

 Article by John Miller & Erin Runge

-Thigh pain physiotherapy assessment of upper leg muscle tenderness
+Thigh pain physiotherapy assessment of front upper thigh tenderness

 Thigh pain: quick guide